uym2/TreeShrink/index.md

-## TreeShrink: efficient detection of outlier tree leaves
+## TreeShrink: Fast and accurate detection of outlier long branches in collections of phylogenetic trees
 Github page for [the python code](https://github.com/uym2/TreeShrink) of TreeShrink.

 ### Datasets